 CBC as an antimicrobial and antiviral:

 CBC fights bacteria and fungi by exhibiting strong antibacterial effects on a variety of gram-positive, gram-negative, and acid-resistant bacteria.
 CBC also shows mild to moderate activity against different types of fungi.
 In addition to this, CBC can influence the antiviral effects of hemp.

 In conclusion, CBC is a cannabinoid that promises great advancement in treatments against various diseases and against pain through hemp.
 As more studies and regulations carry out, this will allow the extraction industry to develop new products derived from CBC.

 Work will progress towards laws and education to explore all the properties of these cannabinoids and the medicinal alternatives they offer.
 The hemp extraction industry will continue to boom with sustained growth year after year, due to the high demands for hemp oil and with various targeted cannabinoids.

-California-based engineering and technology company, ENTEXS, researches and develops extraction equipment for the hemp and cbd industries.
-ENTEXS offers various throughputs for their extraction systems with patented high technology that maximizes the yield and quality of oil.
+California-based engineering and technology company, ENTEXS, researches and develops extraction equipment for the hemp and CBD industries.
+ENTEXS offers various throughputs for their extraction systems with proprietary technology that maximizes the yield and quality of oil.